Making Seed Balls for Bees

 Gardening is subject to weather conditions.
 It is unrealistic to believe that every seed will survive and grow!

 But, with good growing conditions and proper seed selection, the pollinators in your area should be enjoying some tasty pollen and nectar this season.

 How to Plant Seed Balls?

 Some planting instructions may lead you to believe it is as simple as riding down the highway tossing them out the window.
 Then, viola – a wildflower meadow.

-While that could happen under perfect conditions, you may consider taking a bit more of a conservative approach.
+While that does happen under perfect conditions, you may consider taking a bit more of a conservative approach.

 By simply tossing or dropping your seed balls where you wish to see flowers – there is less chance of the ball breaking apart prematurely.

 Let’s get started and make some wildflower seed balls for our bees!
 Here are the directions step by step.

 This bee friendly project is so easy to do.
 It is a great activity for kids.
 Even small children enjoy participating with adult supervision.